-How 1 Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe
+How One Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe

 "It's a lot purer, so we don't have impurities like sulfur and nitrogen components that end up with that soot when you combust," she says.

-Once this fuel is put through a refinery McCahill says it can be turned into products like gasoline, diesel and jet fuel.
+Once this fuel is put through a refinery, McCahill says it can be turned into products such as gasoline, diesel and jet fuel.

-But burning those emits carbon dioxide, so essentially, carbon would just be moved around instead of reduced in the atmosphere.
-Still the company argues there's an environmental benefit.
+But burning those emits carbon dioxide, so essentially carbon would just be moved around instead of reduced in the atmosphere.
+Still, the company argues there's an environmental benefit.

 "We capture it again the next day and we make more fuel out of it," says company CEO Steve Oldham.
 "So the CO2 becomes recycled, and consequently there's no additional emissions from using fuel."